Imajica (card game): Publication history

 Inspired by the book, the Imajica Customizable Card Game (CCG) was released by Harper Prism in August 1997.
 The game was designed by Sean Curren and Hans Rueffert as a customizable card game for two or more players.
+Barker planned on writing Imajica: The Forgotten Gospels inspired by the game, and Curren and Rueffert would use this book as the source for a 120-card expansion set In Ovo planned for release in March 1998.

 The game was released with a starter package that included two 60-card decks, and 15-card booster packs.